 Options may be granted for a maximum term of five years from the date of the grant, are non-transferable and expire within 90 days of termination of employment or holding office as director or officer of the Company.
 Unless otherwise stated, share purchase options vest when granted.

-Notes to the Condensed Consolidated Financial Statements (unaudited - prepared by management) Three months ended June 30, 2012 and 2011
+Notes to the Condensed Consolidated Financial Statements (unaudited - prepared by management) For the six months ended September 30, 2012

 (f) Stock options (continued):